iheathers/pythonwa-htmx-tailwindcss/README.md

    npm install
    ```

-3. Start the backend server:
+3. Start the backend server: (It runs on port 3000 by default)
    ```bash
    node app.js
    ```